microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Add-EntraMSServicePrincipalDelegatedPermissionClassification.md

 eszf101IRka9VZoGVVnbBgE low            205e70e5-aba6-4c52-a976-6d2d46c48043 Sites.Read.All
 ```

+The first command connects to the tenant with the right scopes to run the example.

-The first command get the specified service principal using [Get-EntraServicePrincipal](Get-EntraServicePrincipal.md) cmdlet and stores it in $ServicePrincipal.
+The second command get the specified service principal using [Get-EntraServicePrincipal](Get-EntraServicePrincipal.md) cmdlet and stores it in $ServicePrincipal.

-The second command gets the Id from first item in Oauth2PermissionScopes list from the retrieved service principal.
+The third command gets the Id from first item in Oauth2PermissionScopes list from the retrieved service principal.

-The third command gets the value from first item in Oauth2PermissionScopes list from the retrieved service principal.
+The forth command gets the value from first item in Oauth2PermissionScopes list from the retrieved service principal.

-This command creates a delegated permission classification for the given permission on the service principal.
+Lastly we create a delegated permission classification for the given permission on the service principal.

 ## PARAMETERS